 Education New Zealand is a not-for-profit charitable trust which is governed by the New Zealand export education industry.

 An education provider is an organisation or person in a destination country which provides courses to international students.

 EDUITALIA is an association of Italian universities and schools located in Italy which facilitates students and researchers wanting to study in Italy.
 Their goal is to promote courses available in Italian schools and universities, and to encourage the increase of foreign students in these institutions.

 English as a Foreign Language.

 Equivalent Full Time Study Load is an equivalent full-time student load for a year.

-English Australia (EA) is the national peak body and professional association for providers offering English-language courses to international students, representing more than 100 colleges offering quality language programmes and associated services to students and professionals across Australia and around the world.
+English Australia is the national peak body and professional association for providers offering English-language courses to international students, representing more than 120 colleges offering quality language programmes and associated services to students and professionals across Australia and around the world.